khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 ## 163 - S3 - Object Standard

+## AWS_Secrets_Manager
+- Helps you protect secrets needed to access your applications, services, and IT resources.
+- The service enables you to easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.
+- Users and applications retrieve secrets with a call to Secrets Manager APIs, eliminating the need to hardcode sensitive information in plain text.
+- Secrets Manager offers secret rotation with built-in integration for Amazon RDS, Amazon Redshift, and Amazon DocumentDB.

 ## Cloudfront
 - CDN service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment.